ovh/docs/pages/web/hosting/cms_manual_installation_prestashop/guide.en-gb.md

 Select the site language and click `Next`{.action}.

-#### 2.2 - Confirm Terms of Use
+#### 2.2 Confirm the terms and conditions

-Review the Terms of Use, check the `I agree to the above terms and conditions`{.action} box, then click `Next`{.action}.
+Review the *license agreements*, check the `I agree to the above terms and conditions`{.action} box, then click `Next`{.action}.

 ![PrestaShop installation step 3](images/Prestashop-install-licence-agreement-3.png){.thumbnail}

-#### 2.3 - Enter your online store details
+#### 2.3 Enter your online store details

-PrestaShop will ask you for a series of information about your future online store:
+PrestaShop will request a series of information about your future online store:

 ![PrestaShop installation step 4](images/Prestashop-install-store-infos-4.png){.thumbnail}

 **Store information**

-- *Shop name*: Enter your online store name
+- *Shop name*: Enter your online store name.
-- *Main activity*: Select your business sector from the drop-down menu
+- *Main activity*: Select your business sector from the drop-down menu.
-- *Country*: Select your country
+- *Country*: Select your country.
 - *Enable SSL*: Tick **Yes** to force your URL to be rewritten to https://.
 You will need to have an active SSL certificate on your Web Hosting plan or domain name.
 For more information on this, please refer to our guide on [Managing an SSL certificate on an OVHcloud Web Hosting plan](https://docs.ovh.com/gb/en/hosting/ssl-certificates-on-web-hosting-plans/).

 **Your account**

-- *First name*: Enter your first name
+- *First name*: Enter your first name.
-- *Last name*: Enter your name
+- *Last name*: Enter your name.
-- *E-mail address*: Enter your email address
+- *E-mail address*: Enter your email address.
-- *Shop password*: Choose a password to access your online store's administration panel (backoffice)
+- *Shop password*: Choose a password to access your online store's administration panel (back office).
-- *Re-type to confirm*: Re-enter password
+- *Re-type to confirm*: Type the password again.

 Review the information entered, then click `Next`{.action}.

-### 2.4 - Install the default content for your store
+### 2.4 Install the default content for your store

-PrestaShop allows you to install content and modules for your future E-commerce site:
+PrestaShop allows you to install content and modules for your future e-commerce site:

 ![PrestaShop installation step 5](images/Prestashop-install-store-content-5.png){.thumbnail}

-Make your choices then click `Next`{.action}.
+Make your choices and click `Next`{.action}.

-### 2.5 - Link your PrestaShop with your OVHcloud database
+### 2.5 Link your PrestaShop to your OVHcloud database

 ![PrestaShop installation step 6](images/Prestashop-install-db-config-6.png){.thumbnail}

-Having your database login details ready (if necessary, see **Step 1.4** in the [manual installation of a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) tutorial).
+Have your database login details ready (if necessary, see **Step 1.4** in the [manual installation of a CMS tutorial](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/)).

 Enter the information requested for the database:

-- *Database server address*: Enter the name of your database server, in the installation email or in your OVHcloud Control Panel.
+- *Database server address*: Enter the name of your database server, specified in the installation email and displayed in your OVHcloud Control Panel.

 > [!primary]
 >
 > - The server name of a database included with your web hosting plan usually has this format: `NameOfYourDatabase.mysql.db`.
 >
 > - The server name of a Web Cloud Databases database starts with your OVHcloud NIC handle and is in the following format: `OVHID(without-ovh)-XXX.eu.clouddb.ovh.net` where **"XXX"** is to be replaced by the reference of your Web Cloud Databases service.
 >

-- *Database name*: this name was defined when the database was created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- *Database name*: This name was defined when the database was created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).

 - *Database login*: It is identical to the database name if you are using a database included with your web hosting plan.
-For databases created on Web Cloud Databases, please refer to the information in **Step 1.4** in the [manual installation of a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) tutorial.
+For databases created on Web Cloud Databases, please refer to the information in **Step 1.4** in the [manual installation of a CMS tutorial](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/).

 - *Database password*: You defined it yourself when you created your database.
 You may have modified it in the meantime.

-- *Tables prefix*: if you are installing with a brand new database, enter your preferred “prefix”.
-If you are using a database that has already been used by another website, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) to avoid entering a table “prefix” that has already been used in your database.
+- *Tables prefix*: If you are installing with a brand new database, enter your preferred prefix.
+If you are using a database that has already been used by another website, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually/) to avoid entering a table prefix that has already been used in your database.

 - *Drop existing tables*: **Uncheck this box if you are already using your database with another website**.

 >[!alert]
 >
-> If you leave the **Delete existing tables** check box ticked, it will delete all the tables already in your database.
+> If you leave the **Drop existing tables** check box ticked, it will delete all the tables already in your database.
 >

-Click `Test your database connection now!`{.action} to check the entered settings:
+Click `Test your database connection now!`{.action} to verify the entered settings:

 ![PrestaShop installation step 6-1](images/Prestashop-install-db-config-6-1.png){.thumbnail}

 If the message "Your database is connected" appears, click `Next`{.action}.
 Otherwise, check the settings you entered until the connection is working.
-If required, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/fr/hosting/mutualise-installer-manuellement-mon-cms/).
+If required, please refer to **Step 1.4** in the tutorial on [manually installing a CMS](https://docs.ovh.com/gb/en/hosting/hosting_install_your_cms_manually//).

-#### 2.6 - Complete PrestaShop installation
+#### 2.6 Complete the PrestaShop installation

 The final step is a summary of the installation you have just carried out: